EmaadAkhter/Quantum-K-Nearest-Neighbor/README.md

-# Quantum k-NN vs Classical k-NN: A Comparative Study
+# Quantum k-NN: A Comparative Study

 A comprehensive performance comparison between quantum and classical k-nearest neighbors algorithms, exploring the current state of quantum machine learning in the NISQ era.